HL7/dicom-sr/input/pagecontent/architecture.md

 An Imaging Measurement Group `CONTAINER` contains 0-n `TEXT` or `CODE` content items representing qualitative evaluations.
 Each of these is mapped to an [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) Observation.

-The Imaging Measurement Group `CONTAINER` is mapped to a [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html) Observation.
+The Imaging Measurement Group `CONTAINER` is mapped to an [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html) Observation.

 The [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html) Observation `hasMember` element references the child [Imaging Measurement](StructureDefinition-imaging-measurement.html) and [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) Observations.